How to Care for Your Small Dog

 - Susceptibility to cold temperatures: Small dogs lose body heat much faster than large breeds, so when the temperature drops, their lives could be in danger.
 Outfit your little pup with a sweater and minimize outdoor activities during the winter.

-Schedule Vet Care for Your Small Breed Dog
+Schedule Vet Care for Your Small Dog

 Whether your Jack Russell terrier is showing signs of spinal problems, or you simply need to schedule a check-up for your Maltese, let the animal experts at Village Vet of Urbana care for all your pet’s needs.
 We can handle everything from ear infection treatment and flea prevention to emergency care and surgery.